Skip to content

 2. Add a custom field

-Field types are ShortText, LongText, Number, Dropdown, Date, Checkbox, etc. createField returns the updated board — find your new field inside board.fields.
+Field types are ShortText, LongText, Number, Dropdown, Date, Checkbox, etc. createField returns the newly-created field.
+To inspect all fields on the board, fetch the board separately.

 name: "Company",